Trexler Nature Preserve: Hydrology

-Jordan Creek, and its minor tributaries—Mill Creek, Hegel's Run, Elk Ridge Run, Macintosh Run, and Thicket Run—give the preserve its distinctive hill and valley character.
-The preserve is the easternmost extent of the Schochary Ridge which arises from the relatively flat Lehigh Valley.
+Jordan Creek and its minor tributaries, including Mill Creek, Hegel's Run, Elk Ridge Run, Macintosh Run, and Thicket Run, give the preserve a distinctive hill and valley character.
+The preserve is the easternmost extent of Schochary Ridge, which arises from the relatively flat surfaces of the Lehigh Valley.
 Over eons this elevation gave rise to gradients, allowing water flow to erode the ridge into its current topography.

-Mill Creek is a major perennial tributary, its watershed drains large portions of agricultural land in the Lowhill, southern Heidelberg and Washington Townships.
+Mill Creek is a major perennial tributary; its watershed drains large portions of agricultural land in the Lowhill Township, southern Heidelberg, and Washington Townships.
 Mill Creek does not enter the preserve but forms its geographic western boundary and joins with the Jordan Creek just short of the preserve.
 The creek, whose swift waters eroded the valley in which it flows, separates the preserve from the more westerly State Game Lands 205.
-Mill Creek also provides a perennial source of water which helps to maintain the thicket of deciduous trees (principally oak and maple) which grow on the preserve's north-western boundary.
+Mill Creek also provides a perennial source of water which helps to maintain the thicket of deciduous trees, which are principally oak and maple and grow on the preserve's north-western boundary.

 After the confluence of the Jordan and Mill Creeks, the Jordan enters the preserve and heads north-north-east.
 To its west, the Jordan is bounded by the imposing Mill Hill (along which the Theyken Ridge Trail runs).
 Further downstream, Mill Hill recedes straight north as the Jordan turns east—Mill Hill's proximity to the Jordan is further distanced by a valley cut by Hegel's Run.

 Hegel's Run is a perennial minor tributary of Jordan Creek, originating within skunk cabbage wetlands in the interior of the preserve.
 Flowing north to south, Hegel's Run continues out of the wetlands and parallel to the Fireman's trail where, along its course, it is fed by two smaller unnamed tributaries originating from springs on the sloping Mill Hill which are blanketed by a heavy canopy of autumn-olive and by a minor tributary originating to the northeast in the grassy Schantz valley.
 Hegel's Run flows further south where, after being crossed by the firemen's trail forms a confluence with Jordan Creek immediately upstream of Schlicher's Covered Bridge.